AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

 Step 02: Download Aviatrix CFT
 ----------------------------------

-+ Use the URL shown in screenshot below to download Aviatrix CFT to your local computer
++ Use the URL shown in the screenshot below to download Aviatrix CFT to your local computer

     |image2|